Imprint 2023

 When will the show open?
 Will there be an opening reception?

-The show is a virtual exhibition hosted on our website and will open on Saturday, March 18, 2023.
-Finalists’ teachers will be notified by March 1, 2023, via email.
-We will be celebrating our young artists with a virtual reception on Sunday, March 19, 2023 at 2:00 pm.
+The show is a virtual exhibition hosted on our website and will open on Saturday, April 6, 2024.
+Finalists’ teachers will be notified by March 15, 2024, via email.
+We will be celebrating our young artists with a virtual opening reception on Sunday, April 14, 2024 at 2:00 p.m.

 What prizes are available?

-Cash prizes are awarded to 1st, 2nd and 3rd place winning high school students and their respective school art departments.
+Cash prizes are awarded to 1st, 2nd, and 3rd place winning high school students and their respective school art departments.
 First place is $200, second place is $150, and third place is $100.
-First place winners will also receive a free field trip to the Wharton Esherick Museum for the entire class, when we are once again able to safely welcome large groups to the Museum.
+First-place winners will also receive a free field trip to the Wharton Esherick Museum for a class of up to 16 people.
+For larger groups, we are proud to offer a free virtual program.
+Please contact [email protected] with any questions or to schedule your visit.